amprfi/block-kit-sdk/README.md

 7.  **Deploy:** Host your block server on your preferred infrastructure.
 8.  **Register (Future Step):** Expect a process to register your block with Ampersand Labs to make it discoverable by AI Wallet users.

-## Contributing
+## Contributions and License

-Contributions to the Block Kit SDK and scaffold are welcome!
+Contributions to the Block Kit SDK are welcome!
 Please open an issue or submit a pull request.
+If you're interested in getting involved, you can check out our [Discourse](https://www.discourse.org/).

+All code in this repository is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.

+Copyright 2025 Ampersand Labs B.V.